saylesss88/nix-book/src/nix/lanzaboote.md

 After this you should see all No Keys entries.

-Finally, Hit the setting to save and exit.
+Finally, Hit the setting to save and exit, some BIOS list an F4 or F9 keybind that saves and exits.

 > ❗: For my system, choosing "save and reboot" would not work for some reason,
 > I had to choose "save and exit".